Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

 We can change a soccer scene in many ways.
   ### Loading a scene
+  The button "Examples" offers some simple test scenes to load.
   ### Resetting the scene
   Pushing the reset button erases the current scene and restablishes the starting scene: two goalkeepers in front of their respective goal and the neutral ball placed at the center spot.
   ### Choosing an offside rule